 A.1.1.
-STRATEGY: Partner with the academic departments at the University of Mississippi in order to bring to the regional campuses the needed academic programs, including high-need disciplines like STEM, health and education.
-(The regional campuses are equipped to offer academic programs in the high need area of education.
-STEM and health programs are not offered due to a lack of adequate and appropriate classroom space and cost of the delivery of these programs to the regional campuses.)
+STRATEGY: Partner with the academic departments at the University of Mississippi to bring to the regional campuses the needed academic programs, including high-need disciplines like STEM, health, and education.
+(The regional campuses are equipped to offer academic programs in the high need area of education and allied health.
+STEM and other health programs are not offered due to a lack of adequate and appropriate classroom space and the cost of delivering these programs to the regional campuses.)

-Output: Number of undergraduate degrees awarded in the field of education
+Output: Number of undergraduate degrees awarded in the field of education and allied health